-It is instructive to investigate how the count rate in each detector changes as a function of energy (keeping the incoming energy constant at 50 keV).
-This is shown in figure 3 for an extremely thin carbon film.
+It is instructive to investigate how the count rate in each detector (often referred to as the 'singles count rate') changes as a function of energy (keeping the incoming energy constant at 50 keV).
+This is shown in Fig. 3 for an extremely thin carbon film.
 The count rate shows an approximately Gaussian distribution (on a background) with a maximum near 25 keV.
 This is a Compton profile of the target electron momentum distribution (and this type of measurement has been used to study momentum densities in an electron microscope, see e.g. [17]).
-The energy loss of the incoming electron (momentum k_0) after scattering from a target electron with momentum q is given by:
+The energy loss of the incoming electron (momentum \mathbf{k}0) after scattering from a target electron with momentum \mathbf{q} is given by